 To put it in other words, a proportion of 1:1 must be reached.
-If books are read and rejected later (i.e. not used and therefore not cited in your text) then they should not be mentioned in the list of references.
+If books are read and rejected later (for example, not used and therefore not cited in your text) then they should not be mentioned in the list of references.

 When generating the list of references the following information is useful.
 Entries always begin with the last name of the author(s) and are sorted in a descending order.
-Academic titles are not mentioned (Ebster & Stalzer, 2013, p.
-125 f.).
+Academic titles are not mentioned (Ebster & Stalzer, 2017, p.
+135).
 Additionally, the following criteria are relevant: